jwmtechwriting/grc/grc.md

 ## Hardware Identity Field

-The hardware identity field defines, hierarchically, the identity of the item the code is being written for.
+The hardware identity field defines, hierarchically, the identity of the item for which the code is being written.

 This field **MUST** be ordered as follows: